JohnnieDM/academic-kickstart/content/post/recipe1.md

 - Fresh egg pasta

 ### Veggies
-- Mushrooms: ~1/2 pint
+- Mushrooms: ~1/3 pint, or a heaping handful.
-> Or, obviously, as much as liked.
+> Or, obviously, as much as you like.
 I am using oyster mushrooms,
 though I intended to use lion's mane mushrooms, which interested me last time at the farmer's market but was unavailable this time.